 Users have become adept at using advances in the banking system such as instant payments and social media facilities for displaying goods and even services to be negotiated online using photos, audio and video as mediums.

-An economy the empowers society
+An economy that empowers society

 Unfortunately, we only hear of it when things go wrong, such as the sale of fake products including cosmetics and health products or even downright fraud.
 However, it is a huge growth sector in this expanding sphere of activity that has yet to be definitively understood and harnessed for the overall good.